UdonVR/Udon/Games/Beerpong/README.md

 # Beer Pong

 Make your own beer pong with this script.
-Unlimited amounts of cups supported in whatever order you want them in.
+Unlimited amounts of cups are supported in whatever order you want them in.

 ![](https://github.com/ChildoftheBeast/Udon/blob/master/Games/Beerpong/beer%20pong.png)